-Rap with a single 60m, [Originally this said "70m".
-As explained on the "Merlin Rap" the rope I was using and thought was a 70m was actually only 62m, a single 60m should work.
-Always tie knots and "be prepared"! ] from the double bolt anchor at the top of the climb.
+Rap with double ropes or a single 70m from double bolts at the top of the climb, which is located 35 ft below and 35 ft climber's/rapeller's left of the end of the Hector's approach path.
 [See "Location" for directions how to get there.]
+If you have only a single 60m, lengthen the anchor at least 15 ft with your slings.
 Swing / step right to a fine ledge just below, and to rapeller's right, of a small pine tree and other small trees.
 TCU's and/or small-med. nuts for the gear anchor.

 P1 - Step down and left off the ledge, then up leftwards [TCU in flake] to the first bolt.
-Past this (crux) and up and slightly right passing two more bolts to reach a left-facing flake [ TCU / Yellow Alien].
-Now up to the left on dark, but clean, rock to a ledge. [ Red (#1.5) Camalot in a hole to the right ] Step left, then back right to a 8" partially-formed pocket, then up to the final headwall (bolt).
+Past this (crux) and up and slightly right passing two more bolts to reach a left-facing flake [ optional TCU / Yellow Alien].
+Now up to the left, passing another bolt, on dark but clean, rock to a ledge. [ Gear: Red (#1.5) Camalot in a hole to the right ] Step left, then back right to a 8" partially-formed pocket, then up to the final headwall (bolt).
 120-125 ft 5.8+ / 5.9- ?

 "P2" - scramble up and right along the rock to the path you came in on.
 70 ft 5.2 +/-

-While it may be possible to downclimb (5.0 -5.2 X) the 75-80 ft to the anchor, the slab currently has quite a bit of gritty dirt, so it is recommended to set up a short rappel which takes you nearly horizontally to rappeler's left", past a small pine tree, further left to an Aluminum-Bong Piton.
+While it is possible to downclimb (5.0 -5.2 X) the 75-80 ft to the bolted anchor, the slab currently has quite a bit of gritty dirt, so it is recommended to set up a short rappel, which is actually more of a tension traverse, which takes you nearly horizontally to rappeler's left", past a small pine tree, further left to an Aluminum-Bong Piton used as a directional to continue the tension traverse.
 [Note: 80 ft of 8mm or 7mm makes this rap much 'cleaner' than 'messing' with 200 or 230 ft of rope!]
 Clip [both strands if doing a regular rap, the one strand if using a single 80 ft rope] of the rap rope through the bong for a directional (have a sling with 2 biners ready).
 Then down to a sloping ledge and the 2 bolt anchor on the left.
 It is easier for the second (and 3rd) if they pull [both] the end[s] of the rap rope up though the directional's 'biner and then re-clip through the directional, rather than arrive and have to unclip and re-clip.
 Retrieve the sling and/or the 80ft rope on the way out.